-I spent the first half of my working life as a journalist for U.S. media including Dow Jones Newswires, The International Herald Tribune and The Wall Street Journal, and the second half as a lobbyist, public relations consultant, in-house communications director and CEO of a European business association.
+I have spent the first half of my working life as a journalist and foreign correspondent for Dow Jones Newswires, The International Herald Tribune and The Wall Street Journal, and the second half as a lobbyist, public relations consultant, in-house communications director and CEO of a European business association.
 I’ve worked across many sectors including fast-moving consumer goods, telecommunications, travel, solar energy, agriculture and aviation, and have always been focused on integrated communications campaigns that use the full toolkit of public relations tools even when the objective was purely public affairs.

 My Proudest Achievements

-Building a highly disciplined and effective corporate communications function for Monsanto Europe that held its ground and even made progress in the battle for Europeans’ hearts and minds in the face of an unprecedented attack by campaign groups and even some European governments.
+Building a highly disciplined and effective corporate communications function for Monsanto Europe that held its ground and even made progress in the battle for Europeans’ hearts and minds in the face of relentless attacks by campaign groups and even some European governments.

 I have a Master of Science from Columbia University’s Graduate School of Journalism, and a Bachelor’s degree in German and International Relations from Wabash College in Crawfordsville, Indiana.
 I’ve also studied in Vienna and Basel.

-I am an unusual native English speaker who is also fluent in German, French and Italian.
+I am an unusual American who is also fluent in German, French and Italian.

 My Interests outside work